syncfusion-content/blazor-docs/blazor/scheduler/resources.md

 ## Compact view in mobile

 Although the Scheduler views are designed keeping in mind the responsiveness of the control in mobile devices, however when using Scheduler with multiple resources - it is difficult to view all the resources and its relevant events at once on the mobile.
-Therefore, we have introduced a new compact mode specially for displaying multiple resources of Scheduler on mobile devices.
-By default, this mode is enabled while using Scheduler with multiple resources on mobile devices.
+Therefore, a new compact mode has been introduced specially for displaying multiple resources of Scheduler on mobile devices.
+By default, this mode is enabled while using Scheduler with multiple resources on the mobile devices.
 If in case, you need to disable this compact mode, set `false` to the `EnableCompactView` option within the `ScheduleGroup`.
 Disabling this option will display the exact desktop mode of Scheduler view on mobile devices.

 With this compact view enabled on mobile, you can view only single resource at a time and to switch to other resources, there is a TreeView at the left listing out all other available resources - clicking on which will display that particular resource and its related appointments.